alejofv/alejof-thumbnailer/README.md

 [vision-api]:https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/

-# Main Functions
+## Main Functions

 **ProcessThumbnail**: Function that generates "smart" thumbnails for images using the Vision API.
 It defaults to a 150x150 thumbnail size, and can be overridden in the Application Settings.

 **ProcessResize**: Function that scales down images if they are too big.
 This is because the computer vision api may fail with big images, so this function pre-processes images that are wider or higher than the maximum media size (defaults to 1200px, also overridden by App Settings).

-# Http Functions
+## Http Functions

 There are two http-triggered functions to allow integration with api consumers:

 **Upload** (`GET /api/upload`)

-Gets a SAS token to upload a file to the pre-defined container (`uploads` by default and overridden by AppSettings).
+Gets a SAS token to upload a file to a pre-defined container (defaults to `uploads` and can be overridden by AppSettings).

 Requires a `x-blob-filename`  header containing the name of the file to upload.